 We read through hundreds of customer reviews on forums and websites.
 A large percentage of the comments were negative.
 Bad flavor and no results were two of the more common complaints.
 “All of this stuff tastes nasty.
 Like a big glass of grape Robitussin,” offers one dieter.

-The Isagenix company has longevity on its side and a supportive customer service department, but we have trouble recommending products without clinical support.
+Has the time come to sprint out for these products?
+The Isagenix company has longevity on its side and a supportive customer service department, but we have hesitations about recommending supplements without clinical support.
 We’re also concerned about the high price and negative customer reviews.

 If the time has come to shed those extra pounds, we suggest a supplement with good customer results and a blend of ingredients supported with scientific research.